-Calculations of helium accumulation onto a massive, $1.3M_\odot$ WD indicate helium flashes with a net mass gain \cite[]{Kato1999,Kato2004}. \cite{Piersanti2014} performed calculations of helium accretion onto WDs for a range of models, while each model was followed over a few cycles, adopting a prescription given by \cite{Chieffi1989}.
+Calculations of helium accumulation onto a massive, $1.3M_\odot$ WD indicate helium flashes with a net mass gain \cite[]{Kato1999,Kato2004}. \cite{Piersanti2014} performed calculations of helium accretion onto WDs for a range of models, while each model was followed over a few cycles.
 They reported mild flashes for high accretion rates, dynamical flashes for lower accretion rates, and a detonation regime for cases with even lower accretion rates.

 \cite{Hillman2016} have shown that during a series of $\sim$\textit{hundreds} of helium novae on WDs with masses $\geq1.0M_\odot$ at accretion rates of $\gtrsim10^{-7}M_\odot\rm yr^{-1}$, the resulting powerful, helium eruptions slowly heat the WD core, lowering the degeneracy and eventually leading to less (or non) ejective helium novae, thus potentially allowing the WD to grow towards the Chandrasekhar mass.
 For a lower accretion rate ($\dot{M}_{\rm acc}$), they obtained a rapid temperature rise for sub-Chandrasekhar WDs, possibly implying the detonation of a weak thermonuclear SN \cite[as described by][]{Bildsten2007}.